SummaryRead the full fact sheet

-Before receiving the vaccine, tell your doctor or nurse if the person having the vaccination:
+Before receiving the HPV vaccine, tell the doctor or nurse if you:

-- has allergies to any other medications or substances
+- have allergies to any medications or substances

-- has had a serious reaction to any vaccine
+- have had a serious reaction to any vaccine

-- has had a serious reaction to any component of the vaccine
+- have had a serious reaction to any part of the vaccine

-- has a disease, or is having treatment, that causes low immunity
+- have a disease, or you are having treatment, that causes low immunity

-- is taking any prescription or non-prescription medication
+- are taking any prescription or over-the-counter medicines

-- is pregnant or intend to become pregnant.
+- are pregnant or planning to become pregnant.